APEA Psychiatry Exam at at Northern Kentucky University

 Free APEA Psychiatry Exam at at Northern Kentucky University Questions

-The PMHNP is seeing a 34-year-old male patient who recently decided to stop smoking marijuana after smoking for 15 years.
+The PMHNP is seeing a 34-year-old male patient who recently decided to stop smoking marijuana after smoking it for 15 years.
 He is having trouble abstaining from marijuana, even though his wife has threatened to divorce him if he continues to smoke.
-Using the principles of motivational interviewing, which of the following would be an example of a complex reflection by the PMHNP?
+Using the principles of motivational interviewing, which of the following would be the most appropriate response from the PMHNP to enhance his motivation to change?

 Explanation